JingHuang-Su/Career-Project/README.md

 ##### Notes

-- This project layout almost built by the Grid system of CSS.
+- This project layout almost built by the Grid system in CSS.
+- Responsive Web Design (RWD).
-- Use the React Hook (useState, useEffect) instead of the React Component (componentDidMount, componentDidUpdate ...)
+- Use the React Hook (useState, useEffect) instead of the React Component (componentDidMount, componentDidUpdate ...).
-- MVC pattern
+- MVC pattern.

 ### Images

 Home Page:
 ![](https://i.imgur.com/0HCkYzU.png)

-> the home page for this project
+> the home page for this project.

 ---